How to create a Data Form

 You can divide forms into sections to help users understand that each part of the form collects different data.

-Enter a name for the form section and an optional description.
-Then, click the SAVE button.
+Enter a section name and an optional description.
+Click SAVE.

 Save Section